y4code/liverpool-uni-course-collector/README.md

     go run ./

-The program will create a directory named `records` in the current directory and save the CSV files of the course information in that directory.
+The program will create a directory named `artifacts` in the current directory and save the CSV files of the course information in that directory.

+## Master's Program Index Page
+The master's program index page of the University of Liverpool can be found at the following URL: [University of Liverpool Master's Programs](https://www.liverpool.ac.uk/study/postgraduate-taught/courses/).
+This page lists all of the postgraduate taught master's programs offered by the university.

 ## Artifacts
-The artifacts of the Liverpool University Course Collector program can be found in the `./tree/main/artifacts` directory.
+The artifacts of the Liverpool University Course Collector program can be found in the `./artifacts` directory.
 This directory contains the CSV files with the information collected on the postgraduate taught master's programs offered by the University of Liverpool.

 ## Contribution
 If you would like to contribute to the Liverpool University Course Collector project, please fork the repository and submit a pull request with your changes.
 Your contributions are greatly appreciated!